2025 Growing Groceries Classes

 Early Starts, Early Harvests with Extension Master Gardener Anne Neilson.

 It’s still mid-winter but don’t be deterred!
 There are edibles that you can direct sow or plant as purchased seedlings now; others that you might consider raising in seed trays for transplanting in about 6 weeks.
 Extension Master Gardener Anne Neilson will lead you through a variety of her favorite veggies to start early in the year.
 These crops produce a wonderful selection of foods to harvest and enjoy by the end of June which opens up space to plant those warm season veggies.
 Or…maybe you manage a school garden or are planning an extended summer vacation?
 Early Starts, Early Harvests provides strategies to get the growing going early and allows you take the summer off!
+Handout for this presentation: Early Starts, Early Harvest.

 Feb.
 19, 2025